The Faculty of Science Centennial Centre for Interdisciplinary Science (CCIS)—a vibrant environment for learning and discovery.

-The Comment sheet is your admission letter from the Faculty of Science, and may include important details about your program.
+Your admission letter from the Faculty of Science may include important details about your program.
 Any urgent deficiencies you need to meet or important notes and reminders will also be included with this letter.

 The Transfer Credit Report (TCR) will list all courses that have been evaluated for transfer credit.
 If you received credit for a course it will be indicated on this report and the University of Alberta equivalent will be listed.
 TIP: Courses you have received credit for will be listed as “posted” on your transfer credit report.

 These 2 documents are key to determining what courses are remaining in your program what to register for in your first year on our campus.